 EFI supports plural forms of innovation: Continuous Innovation, the adoption and use of data-driven technologies to enhance established businesses and organisations; and Disruptive Innovation, fuelling start-up cultures that allow new businesses to emerge that use data-driven technology to signal new experiences, business models and services.

 With a wide ‘funnel’ that onboards members across all sectors through events, skills, collaboration models and value creation, EFI is an exemplar for helping established organisations to continually innovate, and for new ones to begin.

 We also support Speculative Innovation.
 Speculative Innovation is a Futures approach that identifies that the prevailing models of innovation remain anthropocentric with a limited social and environmental baseline.
-Alongside our responsibilities to support the business models of 20th-century organisations that need to evolve and help startups pivot until they find meaningful market fit, our approach to Speculative Innovation embraces a more-than-human culture that looks toward including the environment as a key stakeholder.
+Alongside our responsibilities to support the business models of 20th-century organisations that need to evolve and help startups pivot until they find a meaningful market fit, our approach to Speculative Innovation embraces a more-than-human culture that looks toward including the environment as a key stakeholder.

 This agile and design-led approach is how we can innovate with you to use our expertise and energy to future proof workplaces, government organisations, communities, creative industries and more.

-We are an innovation ecosystem with purpose.
+We are an innovation ecosystem with a purpose.